-I love the prompts that Lillith comes up with for No True Way because they swirl me into a temporary, yet incandescent, rage every time.
+I love the prompts that Lillith comes up with for her No True Way kinky writing prompt because they swirl me into a temporary, yet incandescent rage, every time.
 The phrase for NTW #13 is exceptionally infuriating!
 But let me tell you why …

+No they aren’t.
 Spanking itself is not necessary in D/s dynamics.
 Pain is not necessary.
-Nothing is necessary beyond what you and your partner deem necessary. *shakes fists at the heavens*
+Nothing is necessary beyond what you and your partner deem necessary.

 A ‘maintenance’ spanking, sometimes called a ‘therapy spanking’, refers to a non-punishment spanking administered by the Dominant, often as a way to comfort or ‘realign’ a sub.
-Let’s bear in mind that there are as many ways to do D/s as there are D/s practitioners, so this is obviously not something every Dom does or every sub needs.
+Let’s bear in mind that there are as many ways to do D/s as there are D/s practitioners, so this is obviously not something every Dom does or every sub wants, needs, or does.

 To spank or not to spank

 No, not in the sense that all dynamics need to have them, and that all subs should accept them.
-For me personally?
+For some people?
 Yes.
-But I am not everyone and there is no one true way to do kink.
+But there is no one true way to do kink.

-I am of the belief that aftercare is essential in any instance where the sub has experienced anything intense either physically, emotionally or mentally.
-Impact play like spanking, even “happy spanks” like maintenance spankings or ‘funishments’ (light hearted pretend punishments), still require aftercare.
-That delicious endorphin and adrenaline blast can be followed by a significant low, a state that can be prevented or mitigated through aftercare.
+I am of the belief that aftercare is essential in any instance where the sub has experienced a physically, emotionally or mentally intense scene.
+Impact play such as spanking, even “happy spanks” like maintenance spankings, or ‘funishments’ (light-hearted pretend punishments), still require aftercare.
+That delicious endorphin blast can be followed by a significant low, a state that can be prevented or mitigated through aftercare.
 Knowing what you and/or your partner need in terms of aftercare is essential and it should be given without fear of reprisal, guilt or shame.
 Let’s also not forget that sometimes Doms need aftercare too, so a cuddle and some debriefing about the scene/spanking and mutual affection and reassurance can go a long way.
 Communicate, listen and respond with care and intention – oh, and water and chocolate (or other such treats) help too.

 Be well, friends.
 Play safe, and have fun!